pseudorandomuser/pseudorandomuser.github.io/docs/privacy.md

 ## Your rights

 You have the right to object to the processing of your personal data, the right to inquire about any personal data being processed as well as the right to erasure, also known as the right to be forgotten.
-Whether the objection is successful must be determined within the boundaries of a weighing of interests.
+Whether the objection is successful must be determined individually within the boundaries of a weighing of interests.

 The data will be deleted as soon as the purpose of its processing no longer applies.